JotaEspig/molecular-model/README.md

 ## Description

-This project is a molecular model visualization tool.
+This project is a molecular model visualization tool that uses the names of molecules in portuguese.
 It is programmed in C++ using OpenGL 3.3+ and GLSL 3.3+.
 It uses Axolote Engine, a self-made engine for OpenGL, take a look at the engine [https://github.com/JotaEspig/axolote-engine](https://github.com/JotaEspig/axolote-engine).

 The idea of the project came from the college subject "Computação na educação" (Computing in education), where we had to develop a software designed to help the area of education.
 We chose to develop a software that could help students to visualize molecules in 3D and 2D.